-If your representation is seeking a modification, do you consider it necessary to particip public examination? ate at the Yes, I wish to participate at the public examination ٧ No, I do not wish to participate at the public examination If you wish to participate at the public examination, please outline why you consider this s to be s to be
+If your representation is seeking a modification, do you consider it necessary to particip public examination? ate at the Yes, I wish to participate at the public examination ٧ No, I do not wish to participate at the public examination If you wish to participate at the public examination, please outline why you consider this necessary to be We wish to participate at public examination to explore fully the concerns we have with the soundness of the Plan.